 Faster connections enabled by 5G and the new Wi-Fi 6 standard are critical if the globe is to adopt these new digital trends.
 According to Jerry Paradise, vice president of product management at Chinese technology company Lenovo, 5G and Wi-Fi 6 are about more than speed: “Future applications will include smart cities, the internet of things, and vehicle-to-vehicle communications – all of which should improve traffic flow and safety.”

 Lenovo predicts that working from home will become increasingly “hybrid” as consumers and businesses continue to explore beyond the box.
-The vast majority of IT executives anticipate working outside the office in the future, utilizing smaller, smarter gadgets as well as cordless and noise-cancelling headphones.
+The vast majority of IT executives anticipate working outside the office in the future, utilizing smaller, smarter gadgets as well as cordless and noise-canceling headphones.
 Hybrid staff can join in video meetings and make phone calls from any location.